BCM Gravelines-Dunkerque: History

-The 2020–21 season brought severe challenges as the club struggled with the Covid breaks plus had to compensate the injuries of key players such as Erik McCree and Briante Weber.
+The 2020–21 season brought severe challenges as the club struggled with the Covid breaks plus had to compensate for the injuries of key players such as Erik McCree and Briante Weber.
 Yet, the arrival of new head coach JD Jackson brought some victories so that the team was able to stay in the country's prime division.

 For the 2021–2022 season, the club is extending coach JD Jackson.
-They sign during the summer players like Vafessa Fofana, Marcquise Reed, Brandon Taylor, Dominik Olejniczak.
+They signed during the summer, players like Vafessa Fofana, Marcquise Reed, Brandon Taylor, and Dominik Olejniczak.

-The club will go to the 1/2 finals of the Coupe de France, and will finish in 12th place in the standings.
+The club will go to the 1/2 finals of the Coupe de France and will finish in 12th place in the standings.

-The 2022/2023 season will be a real challenge for the club, to finally get out of this negative spiral that has been rotating for several seasons.

-The club announces the arrivals of players with big careers during the summer, such as JaJuan Johnson and DJ Seeley.
+During the 2022/23 season the club announced the arrivals of many players during the summer, such as JaJuan Johnson and DJ Seeley.

 However, after 11 games, the club separated from coach JD Jackson and signed the former coach of Bourg, Laurent Legname!

-The new coach will make an incredible rise in the standings, going from 15th place in November to 8th place for a time.
+The new coach made a rise in the standings, going from 15th place in November to 8th place for a time.

-Only two players will leave the ship, and Kenny Boynton will replace DJ Seeley who returned to the EuroLeague at Bayern Munich.
+Only two players left the team, and Kenny Boynton will replace DJ Seeley, who returned to the EuroLeague at Bayern Munich.

-Legname and his team will play their destiny in the Playoffs during the final day against SLUC Nancy.
+Legname and his team played in the playoffs during the final day against SLUC Nancy.

-The BCM failed by a few points at home, and will send Strasbourg to 8th place.
+The BCM failed by a few points at home and will send Strasbourg to 8th place.

 The European Cup

 The club experienced its first qualification in the European Cup Korac Cup in 1990.
 Qualified for the 2nd round, the BCM then faced CB Estudiantes.
 It was after two memorable matches that the BCM lost to the great Spanish club.

 During the 2002–2003 season, the BCM competed in the EuroCup and achieved one of the best runs of this first edition.

-Participation during the 2007–2008 season, in the preliminary round of the FIBA Europe Cup.
-The club automatically qualified for the FIBA Europe Cup, during the 2009–2010 and 2010–2011 seasons.
+Participation during the 2007–2008 season in the preliminary round of the FIBA Europe Cup.
+The club automatically qualified for the FIBA Europe Cup during the 2009–2010 and 2010–2011 seasons.

 For the 2011–2012 season, the BCM participated for the first time in its history in the qualifying round of the largest European competition, the EuroLeague.
 The club lost against ASVEL.
 They participated in the EuroCup this year.

-Return to the FIBA Europe Cup the following season, with a Final 4 at the end in Turkey.
+Return to the FIBA Europe Cup the following season, with a Final Four at the end in Turkey.

-During the 2013–2014 season the club participated in the EuroCup, but experienced a very difficult season.
+During the 2013–2014 season the club participated in the EuroCup but experienced a very difficult season.

-We will have to wait 3 seasons to see the BCM in the European Cup again.
-Return to the FIBA Europe Cup for the 2016–2017 season!
+In 3 seasons the BCM would be in the European Cup again in the FIBA Europe Cup for the 2016–2017 season.

-On 19 June 2023 the club formalized its return to FIBA Europe Cup more than six years after their last appearance.
+On 19 June 2023, the club formalized its return to the FIBA Europe Cup more than six years after its last appearance.
 On 22 November the BCM qualified for the Top 16 of the FIBA Europe Cup.